port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 When `"format": "entity"` is used, a `blueprint` field is available.

 The `blueprint` field takes an identifier of an existing Blueprint.
-Then when using the Self-Service Action for in Port's UI, the specified field will include a list of existing Entities of the selected Blueprint from your software catalog to choose from when invoking the action
+Then, when using the configured Self-Service Action in Port's UI, the specified field will include a list of existing Entities of the selected Blueprint from your software catalog to choose from.

 :::tip
 For more examples, refer to [string property formats examples](../port-components/blueprint.md#examples-1).